 Then there’s the fact that it’s nearly impossible to get a table at my favorite neighborhood spot, The Grange, when the weekend crowds hit.
 I understand the food there is the best around (according to me, the other regulars, and Yelp, anyway), but it’s extra popular because it’s named after Hamilton Grange, which I guess makes for a great closing activity for massive tour groups.

-Sitting at the Grange one day, my neighborhood friends and I got to talking to a tourist who had just seen the show and so wanted to see Hamilton’s house.
+Sitting at the Grange one day, my neighborhood friends and I got to talking to a tourist who had just seen the show and wanted to see Hamilton’s house.
 She and her husband had paid over $800 (!) for two tickets.
 It was worth every penny, she said.
-I looked at my friend, the bartender, incredulously.
-Turns out, she had seen Hamilton when it first opened.
+I looked at my friend, incredulously.
+Turns out, she too had seen "Hamilton" when it first opened.
 “I feel blessed to have seen it,” she said.
 Not just happy, or inspired. #blessed.